-Michael Blinov, Assistant Professor of Genetics and Developmental Biology, Ph.D., Weizmann Institute of Science.
+Michael Blinov, Associate Professor of Genetics and Genome Sciences, Ph.D., Weizmann Institute of Science.
 Computational Biology: Modeling of signal transcription systems and protein-dna interactions.
 Bioinformatics: Data mining and visualization.
 Developing software tools and mathematical methods for rule-based modeling of signal transduction systems.

 Leslie M. Loew, Professor of Cell Biology; Professor of Computer Science and Engineering; Ph.D., Cornell, 1974.
 Morphological determinants of cell physiology; image-based computational models of cellular biology; synapse biophysics; new optical methods for probing living cells.

-Bruce J. Mayer, Professor of Genetics and Developmental Biology, Ph.D., Rockefeller University, Mechanisms of signal transduction.
+Bruce J. Mayer, Professor of Genetics and Genome Sciences, Ph.D., Rockefeller University, Mechanisms of signal transduction.

 Pedro Mendes, Professor, Center for Quantitative Medicine; Ph.D., University of Wales.
 Computational systems biology: better understanding biological systems through the use of computer models.

-William A. Mohler, Ph.D., Associate Professor of Genetics and Developmental Biology.
+William A. Mohler, Ph.D., Associate Professor of Genetics and Genome Sciences.
 Developmental cell fusion; C. elegans genetics; multidimensional imaging of developmental and cell biological processes.

 Ion Moraru.
 Professor of Cell Biology.
 Understanding signal transduction mechanisms, in particular related to calcium and phosphoinositides.